Nat Powers: 2016

-On 26 February 2016, Footsie of the Newham Generals and Giggs (rapper) released their single 'Hot Water' which produced by Powers.
+On 26 February 2016, Footsie of the Newham Generals and Giggs released their single "Hot Water" which was produced by Powers.
 The single was released on Footsie's own Braindead Entertainment, and was heavily supported by Radio DJ Charlie Sloth and BBC Radio 1.

-Powers began actively working in the South African music industry, starting by working with platinum recording artist Lira (singer) when he produced 'Let Go Sometimes' for her 2016 album 'Born Free'; released on 25 March 2016.
-He continued his efforts in the South Africa territory by producing controversial single 'The Man' for female rapper Nadia Nakai, released on 19 August 2016 on Independent label Family Tree Entertainment.
+Powers began actively working in the South African music industry, starting by working with platinum recording artist Lira when he produced "Let Go Sometimes" for her 2016 album Born Free; released on 25 March 2016.
+He continued his efforts in the South Africa territory by producing controversial single "The Man" for female rapper Nadia Nakai, released on 19 August 2016 on Independent label Family Tree Entertainment.
 The single also features the label's CEO and mainstream rapper Cassper Nyovest.

 2018

-In June 2018, Pay As You Go crew member Maxwell D released his single "Grimey Stuff', produced by Powers and featuring Tanya Cracknell (aka The Grime Violinist).
+In June 2018, Pay As You Go crew member Maxwell D released his single "Grimey Stuff", produced by Powers and featuring Tanya Cracknell (aka The Grime Violinist).
 The video premiered on SBTV on 21 June 2018.

 2020

-In September 2020 Powers produced a single for Grime icon D Double E featuring Kano (rapper) titled 'Tell Me a Ting'.
+In September 2020, Powers produced a single for Grime icon D Double E featuring Kano titled "Tell Me a Ting".
 Shortly after, an official remix was released featuring rappers P Money, Frisco (rapper), Backroad Gee, and Novelist.